hadzija7/hadzija7/README.md

 - 🔭 I’m currently working on web3 projects
 - 🌱 I’m currently learning about Zero-Knowledge proofs
+- 🤔 I’m looking for a discussion on different DeFi concepts

 <!--
 **hadzija7/hadzija7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.